kernelwernel/VMAware/README.md

 > This project is not soliciting the development of malware for obvious reasons.
 Even if you intend to use it for concealment purposes, it'll most likely be flagged by antiviruses anyways and nothing is obfuscated to begin with.
 >
-> We do not intentionally develop the library to try to stop or avoid EDR flags, such as using direct/indirect syscalling, inline hooking detection, and any other kind of malware evasion technique not related to hypervisor detection.
+> We do not intentionally develop the library to try to stop or avoid EDR flags, such as using direct/indirect syscalling, inline hooking detection, and any other kind of malware evasion technique not related to virtualization detection.

 </details>